Acupuncture promotes the free flow of energy and blood throughout the body

 What is Acupuncture?

-Acupuncture points (Acupoints) our found along pathways known as meridians through which the energy and blood circulate around the body.
+Acupuncture points (Acupoints) are found along pathways known as meridians or channels, through which the Energy (Qi) circulates.
 Stimulation of these points with the insertion of very fine, sterile needles helps activate the energy in the meridians to remove blockages and re-establish free flow.
 Stimulation of Acupoints also helps to activate blood flow to affected areas, either directly (using Acupoints close to the affected area) or indirectly (using points on hands, arms, legs or feet for a problem in the abdomen or back for instance).
 When Blood flow is promoted, better healing can occur.

 - Drug free treatment

 - In some instances, very few side effects compared with a different treatment modality.

 - A holistic approach linking body and mind

 - A functional approach to strengthen your body overall, rather than treating just body symptoms.

 There is much recent research supporting the effectiveness of acupuncture for certain conditions.
 The most comprehensive comparative review (means a review of other studies/research projects) of acupuncture for specific conditions was conducted in Australia, called the ‘Acupuncturist Evidence Project’.
 Click here to download pdf (900Kb).